fluree/docs.flur.ee/src/content/previousVersions/091/full.md

 ## Welcome

-Welcome to the FlureeDB documentation!
+Welcome to the Fluree documentation!

 **Where to Start?**

 *Option 1*.
-To learn a little bit about how our database works, begin with the [What is FlureeDB?](#what-is-flureedb-) section.
+To learn a little bit about how our database works, begin with the [What is Fluree?](#what-is-flureedb-) section.

 *Option 2*.
-To get your hands dirty right away, visit the [Quick Start](#quickstart) guide to use Fluree in the [FlureeDB interactive web console](#https://flureedb.flur.ee/).
+To get your hands dirty right away, visit the [Quick Start](#quickstart) guide to use Fluree in the [Fluree interactive web console](#https://flureedb.flur.ee/).

 *Option 3*.
-To launch a standalone version of FlureeDB, visit the [Standalone FlureeDB](#standalone-flureedb) section.
+To launch a standalone version of Fluree, visit the [Standalone Fluree](#standalone-flureedb) section.

 If you have issues, please do report them!
 A simple email to [support@flur.ee](mailto:support@flur.ee) is much appreciated with a description of what happened, and when.

-In addition, our [Fluree Slack](https://flureedb.slack.com/) is a great place to connect with other developers, ask questions, and chat about all things FlureeDB.
+In addition, our [Fluree Slack](https://flureedb.slack.com/) is a great place to connect with other developers, ask questions, and chat about all things Fluree.
 If you are not already part of the Slack, please [join here](https://launchpass.com/flureedb).

-## What is FlureeDB?
+## What is Fluree?

-FlureeDB is an immutable, time-ordered blockchain database.
+Fluree is an immutable, time-ordered blockchain database.

 Each block is an atomic update that is cryptographically signed to prevent tampering and linked to the previous block in the chain.